clayschick/smoker-gadget/fw/README.md

 ### Parts list

-- Q1: any small N-channel MOSFET (e.g. 2N7000/BS170)
+- Q1: any small N-channel MOSFET (e.g. 2N7000/BS170) _have some sort of MOSFET_
-- C1: 0.1 uF electrolytic capacitor
+- C1: 0.1 uF electrolytic capacitor _think I have it_
 - R1: 10 kΩ resistor - _have it_
 - D1: Any small rectifier diode - _have it_
-- 12v lifepo4 battery pack
+- 12v power supply or lifepo4 battery pack
 - 12v PWM fan (like Corsair SL120 or something with high static pressure) or blower fan

 ## App design